kolypto/learning-and-playground/nats/README.md

 No configuration required: to scale up, just spin up more consumers.

+So: if clients subscribe using a queue group, the NATS Servers automatically distributes the messages published on the matching subjects between the members of the queue group.

 Queue group names are also hierarchical: `namespace.group.entity.>`.
 Some server functionalities like queue permissions can use wildcard matching on them.